Introduction

 Adding blur in a photo is possible and is controlled by a single value.
 The command looks like this:

-we specify the blur value.
-For a strong blur we specify0x10
+0xBBwe specify the blur value.
+For a strong blur we specify0x10and for a light blur we specify0x2.

 -